 THE BEST STORY IS THE TRUTH.

 Critical Frequency is a women-run podcast network founded by journalists.
 We combine rigorous reporting and inventive storytelling to create shows that delve into the complex issues facing society today.
 Named AdWeek’s 2019 Podcast Network of the Year, Critical Frequency was founded in 2017 and has produced a total of 24 shows, including productions for Crooked Media and Stitcher’s Witness Docs.
-Our shows have received a wide range of awards, as well as praise in The New Yorker, The New York Times, The Atlantic, The Guardian, and more.
+Our shows have received a wide range of awards, and Peabody nominations, as well as praise in The New Yorker, The New York Times, The Atlantic, The Guardian, and more.